PaulKatigbak/Rocket-Simulation/README.md

 This project aims to examine a simplified version of a rocket simulation.
 While an exact replica of a rocket simulation would be out of the scope of this course, a simplified version still addresses much of the physics behind rocket simulations.
 This project uses all the resources learned from the Simulation and Modelling course.

-All relevant reports and graph are contained in their respective directories.
+All relevant reports and graphs are contained in their respective directories.

 The report is formatted with double spacing, and using the template provided in Latex, resulting in approximately 8 pages of content.